straybiker/HA-load-balancer/README.md

 - Minimal 4kW: Always load 3 phases 6A
 - Eco: load balance based on the available rest power
 - Fast: Always load at 3 phases, 16A

+## Future developments
+Testing: adjust the power limit dynamically with the monthly capacity peak.
+If you went over your inital setting, you may just as well consume this amount of power the rest of the month.
+Todo: make dependency on my car optional, so others when another car charges, it is not depending on my car.